jrodr066/SentimentAnalysis/README.md

-# Natural Language Processing: Sentiment Analysis
+# Natural Language Processing: Reddit Sentiment Analysis

 ## Detecting Stress on Text Using Bag of Words